Picus-Security-Golang-Bootcamp/homework-2-week-3-cagrikilicoglu/README.md

 ### delete Arguement

 With the "delete" arguement, the user can delete a certain book of his/her choice from list by the ID of the book.
 After "delete" arguement, the ID of the book to be deleted should be written.
-If any book corresponding the input ID is on the list, the app set the book status to deleted.
+If any book corresponding the input ID is on the list, the app set the book status to deleted and prints a successful deletion message.
 If it is not, the app gives error.

 Note that the "delete" arguement is case sensitive in terms of ID to prevent misleading to another book.